thanujasiva/sysc-3110-project/README.md

 7. All view classes should extend JFrame or JPanel (some classes contain a mainPanel or mainFrame, and others extend a JPanel or JFrame which is not consistent).
 8. Have AI functionality (checks for if they want to buy ownable squares/houses) in PlayerAI and not in view.

-## Remaining Deliverables:

-* Milestone 4: Save/load features and customizable games.

-## Roadmap Ahead:

-Improvements for future Milestones:

-* Implement tax boxes.
-* AI players will have more random decisions instead of buying every property they can afford.
-* Tests for AI.
-* Making sure that player cannot buy houses on a property until all properties of the same colour group acquires at least one house.
-* More descriptive messages for not being able to buy house/hotel.
-* Make dicePanel include the diceButton.
-* Add a Monopoly logo on the centre of the Board.

 ## Contributors: